 A key part of the Government’s Counter Terrorist Strategy.
 Its aim is to stop people becoming terrorists or supporting terrorism.
 It is the preventative strand of the government’s counter-terrorism strategy, CONTEST.
 Early intervention to divert people away from being drawn into terrorist activity is at the heart of Prevent.

 Safeguarding people from radicalisation is no different from safeguarding them from other forms of harm.
-For more information, click here.
+For more information the preventative strand of the government's counter-terrorism strategy click here.